hed-hog/development/lib/libs/person/README.md

 # Custom Type

-The **Custom Type** module is responsible for managing types for custom data associated with persons.
+The **Custom Type** module is responsible for managing types for custom data associated with person.
 It includes a controller to handle CRUD operations and a service to manage database interactions using `PrismaService` and `PaginationService`.

 ### Controller Endpoints